-It’s Beyond My Control: What are your 3 favourite items that you have ever sold and why have you chosen to name those particular ones?
+It’s Beyond My Control: What are the 3 favourite items that you have ever sold and why have you chosen to name those particular ones?

 Pursuing Andie: Having sold over 2,500 pieces online and at my home, this is a very tough question.
 But I’ve picked three that stick out in my memory.
 All three were tucked in with modern clothing at thrift shops and my heart raced when I came across them.

-The first being a 1950’s Rose Marie Reid “mermaid” swimsuit.
+The first is a 1950s Rose Marie Reid “mermaid” swimsuit.
 Driving home with the suit on my passenger seat, I could barely take my eyes off of it long enough to drive safely.
-Of course I planned on keeping it, but after much deliberation I listed it on eBay and it sold to a beauty in Australia.
+Of course, I planned on keeping it, but after much deliberation, I listed it on eBay and it sold to beauty in Australia.
 That same suit (not mine) was also the winner of the VLV swimsuit competition years before.

-The second piece was a sheer pink chiffon gown from the late 30’s early 40’s.
+The second piece was a sheer pink chiffon gown from the late 30s and early 40s.
 So feminine and classic.
 I secretly hoped it wouldn’t sell… I romanticised wearing it while cascading down my staircase.

 It’s Beyond My Control: What are your favourite vintage brands and are they very difficult to find?